linear-b/gitstream/docs/automations/provide-estimated-time-to-review/README.md

 ---
-title: gitStream Automation - Provide Estimated Time to Review
+title: Automation - Provide Estimated Time to Review
 description: Automatically label PRs with an estimated time to review.
 ---
 # Provide Estimated Time to Review